l1lgadil1/finance-tracking-web/memory-bank/progress.md

 - Created a comprehensive UI/UX guide for dashboard components.
 - Comprehensive Analytics page with multiple chart types and financial visualizations implemented.
 - Improved dashboard layout with collapsible sidebar and content-first approach.
+- Enhanced mobile experience with optimized header and navigation patterns.
+- Implemented horizontal tab-based navigation for the Settings page on mobile.

 ## What Works